 I graduated with High Distinction from the University of Virginia in 1985 with a B.A. in English.
 I gained most of my editing experience at the University of Virginia, where I worked in the School of Medicine, Graduate School of Arts & Sciences, and Curry School of Education.

-In 2010 I left the university to freelance as an editor and writing coach.
-Since then I’ve edited journal articles, book chapters, dissertations, and grant applications in a wide variety of disciplines: economics, finance, statistics, information systems, gerontology, psychology and psychoanalysis, anthropology, education, engineering, sociology, geography, history, and computer science, among others.
+In 2010, I left the university to freelance as an editor and writing coach.
+Since then I’ve edited journal articles, book chapters, dissertations, and grant applications in a wide variety of disciplines: economics, game theory, finance, monetary policy, marketing, accounting, statistics, and organizational behavior, among others.

-My clients include faculty, postdoctoral fellows, and graduate students at UCLA, Columbia University, Boston College, the Wharton School, Northwestern University, the University of Zurich, New York University, the University of Virginia, Sun Yat-Sen University, the University of Michigan, Johns Hopkins University, the National University of Singapore, the University of Minnesota, the Boston Graduate School of Psychoanalysis, Xiamen University, Shanghai University of Finance and Economics, the University of Maryland, Wayne State University, Singapore Management University, the University of Pennsylvania, the University of Florida, Yonsei University, Virginia Commonwealth University, the Hong Kong University of Science and Technology, the University of North Carolina-Chapel Hill, Michigan State University, the University of Texas, the Universidad Adolfo Ibáñez, and Florida State University.
+My clients include faculty, postdoctoral fellows, and graduate students at UCLA, Columbia University, the Federal Reserve Bank of Philadelphia, the Stockholm School of Economics, Boston College, the Wharton School, Wayne State University, Texas A & M, Northwestern University, the University of Chicago Booth School of Business, the University of Zurich, Singapore Management University, Stanford University, Iowa State University, the University of Southern California, Duke University, New York University, the University of Virginia, Yonsei University, the University of Michigan, Johns Hopkins University, the National University of Singapore, Yale University, Cornell University, Fudan University, the University of Minnesota, Princeton University, the University of Maryland, the University of Pennsylvania, Virginia Commonwealth University, the University of North Carolina-Chapel Hill, and University College, London.